prasadvekhande07/Nexus_Repo_Notes/README.md

   - **`apply plugin: 'maven-publish'`**: Enables publishing capabilities.
   - **`artifact("build/libs/my-app-$version.jar")`**: Specifies the JAR file to upload.
   - **Repository Configuration**: Includes Nexus repository URL and credentials.
+  - We need to manually create this user and assign roles to access maven snapshot repository to upload the artifacts for this follow this step
+    > ### 7.
+Creating a Nexus User with Specific Roles (search with ctrl + f)

 #### c.
 Store Nexus Credentials Securely in `gradle.properties`
 ```groovy